pvico/RX-Dual-Power/README.md

 Approaching the magnet 2 times within 2 seconds close to the hall effect sensor on the PCB will power off the model.
 When the model is powered off, approaching the magnet once will power the model back on.
 The hall effect sensor location is clearly indicated on the PCB with a label 'MAGNET' and an arrow.

 The magnet shown above will be detected when it is about 2.5cm (1") either *directly above* or *directly below* the hall effect sensor *but not on its side*.
-Position the RX Dual Battery Switch PCB appropriately in the model to be able to power off/on without opening any canopy or cover.
+Position the RX Dual Power PCB appropriately in the model to be able to power off/on without opening any canopy or cover.

 Alternatively, if you don't have a magnet, press both buttons (SW1 and SW2) simultaneously for 2" to power off the model<sup>8</sup>.
 Press any button to power it back on.